 Schwab… and Fidelity!
 It really depends on your investment preferences.

 Schwab is better for investors who want help in managing their portfolios.
 They offer more investment management services for all investment levels, with plenty of free services.
-Their commission fees are a bit higher than Fidelity’s, which means Schwab is also better suited to investors who do very little trading.
+Their commission fees are higher than Fidelity’s, which means Schwab is also better suited to investors who do very little trading.
 It’s the better of the two platforms for the passive investor.
 Although it probably isn’t a necessity, the Charles Schwab Bank connection isn’t a bad service to have.

 These are two excellent platforms, and you can’t go wrong with either.
 Just pick the one that will work better with your own personal investment style, and you can be completely comfortable with your choice.